MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50020-user-account-identity-provider-does-not-exist.md

 ### Solution: Sign out, then sign in again from a different browser or a private browser session

-Instruct the user to open a new in-private browser session.
-Or have the user try to access from a different browser.
-In this case, users must sign out from their active session, and then try again to sign in.
+Instruct the user to open a new in-private browser session or have the user try to access from a different browser.
+In this case, users must sign out from their active session, and then try to sign in again.

 ## Cause 4: Guest user wasn't invited